buzzingpixel/craft-filecontent/readme.md

 # Craft File Content
 ## Add flat file content capability to your CraftCMS site

-Adds Twig variables for getting flat file content.
+A Craft 3 plugin that adds Twig variables for getting flat file content.

 ## Configuration